vraimademoiselle/alx-low_level_programming/0x08-malloc_free/README.md

-malloc is a memory allocator but you have to be specific with the actual storage you want or its going to allocate memory.
+malloc is a memory allocator but you have to be specific with the actual storage you want or its going to allocate any memory.